lima21bd/IEEE-CIS-Fraud-Detection/README.md

-### Abstract:
+### Problem Discussion:
 This project is inspired from IEEE-CIS Fraud Detection Kaggle competition, where we have to solve a binary classification to predict fraudulent transaction.
-The dataset is cleaned, feature engineered, modeling and ensembling is done.